How To Select A Modern Container Orchestration Platform For Your Cloud Apps? Part 1

 - Selection Criteria for Container Orchestration Platforms with real-world customer scenarios

-If you’d like to explore a bit more, check out the Product Modernization Hub and how your business can leverage the cloud to catalyze growth with Xoriant’s cloud enablement offerings.
+If you’d like to explore a bit more, check out the Product Modernization Hub and how your business can leverage the cloud t catalyze growth with Xoriant’s cloud enablement offerings.

-You may also reach us at PE@Xoriant.com and our experts will schedule a FREE product assessment session to provide you with a custom approach as per your needs.
+You may also reach out to us at PE@Xoriant.com and our experts will schedule a FREE product assessment session to provide you with a custom approach as per your needs.